 To make matters worse, those who have hyperhidrosis - including those that are sweating excessively from anxiety - often find that their anxiety over the sweating leads to worsened sweating.
 For many, this creates a cycle that can be very hard to break, and it explains why many people with a sweating disorder develop anxiety - they are slightly nervous about their sweating problem, that nervousness makes them sweat more, which makes them more nervous until it develops into an anxiety disorder.

 What to Do About Hyperhidrosis and Anxiety

-It would be great if there was an easy solution to the hyperhidrosis problem, but unfortunately with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.
+It would be great if there were an easy solution to the hyperhidrosis problem, but unfortunately, with so many different causes and different degrees of excessive sweating, it's a bit difficult to provide one piece of advice.

 Ideally, you should start by talking to your doctor, especially if your hyperhidrosis is medically related.
-If you were born with extreme sweating in your hands, feet, or some other part of your body, your doctor will give you options to help you deal with your discomfort.
+If you have always had extreme sweating in your hands, feet, or some other part of your body, your doctor would give you options to help you deal with your discomfort.
 You should also remind yourself that people rarely care about sweating.
-Most of your fears are in your own head, and while you may meet the occasional bully or insensitive individual, it's uncommon and unlikely.
+Most of your fears are in your head, and while you may meet the occasional bully or insensitive individual, it's uncommon and unlikely.